juju/react-components/README.md

-# react-components
+# Juju React Components
-React components for use with Juju
+React components for use with Juju.

+## Testing
+The tests can be run with `npm test`.